mattkanwisher/driftwood.js/README.md

 Driftwood.log_level("ERROR")
 ```

-By default any uncaught exceptions in your app win goto Driftwood, to manually send one
+By default any uncaught exceptions in your application's window will goto Driftwood, to manually send one
 ```
 Driftwood.exception("Message here")
 Driftwood.exception(exception_obj)